Court Approval for Consent Orders in NSW.

-This document must be completed in full where settlement of the proceedings has occurred and orders are being sought under the Act.
+A list of items by the Judge must be completed in full where settlement of the proceedings has occurred and court orders are being sought.
+The following is a summary of what Justice Hallen requires.

 All original affidavits (not already filed) and the exhibits to any affidavit to be relied upon, and/or to which reference is made in this document, are delivered to the Associate of the Family Provision List Judge at the time that Consent Orders are delivered/handed up.